What happens after your customers have scheduled plumbing, electrical, HVAC, or fire and security service with your company?

 Some solutions also offer a "map view", where you can see where jobs are in relation to the one you're booking at the moment.
 Ask your provider if they offer these features, or other ones that can help you shrink your service window.

 And of course, letting your customer know when the engineer is on the way will always improve the customer experience—no matter how wide your appointment window is.

 Problem: The customer has no clue when the engineer will actually arrive.

 Solution: Sure, your customer knows the engineer will arrive between 12 and 5 pm, but this doesn't help ease their anxiety.
 Can they take a shower, make a phone call, or run out to the corner store for milk—or will the engineer arrive right then?

 Ask your field service management software provider if their app offers a GPS tracking feature where they can follow the engineer's journey.
-'When a technician is en route to a customer, leveraging technology to provide real-time notifications—think Uber—is becoming a standard customer expectation and method to positively impact CX,' writes Ivan Moore of Jolt Consulting Group in an article for Field Technologies Online.
+Ivan Moore of Jolt Consulting Group in an article for Field Technologies Online, writes:

 Using some kind of GPS tracking system will let customers know exactly when the engineer will arrive, so they can go about their day with confidence.